Washington, D.C.: Air

-The President of the United States does not use these airports for travel.
-Instead, he rides Marine One from the White House lawn to Joint Base Andrews, located just beyond the city's limits in Maryland.
-There, he takes Air Force One to his destination.
-The air base was originally built in 1942.
-From 1942 to 2009, it was solely an Air Force Base, but became a joint Air Force and Naval base in 2009, when Andrews Air Force Base and Naval Air Facility Washington were merged.
+The President of the United States does not use any of these airports for travel.
+Instead, the U.S. president typically travels by Marine One from the South Lawn of the White House to Joint Base Andrews in suburban Maryland.
+From there, he takes Air Force One to his destination.

 Utilities

-The District of Columbia Water and Sewer Authority, also known as WASA or D.C.
-Water, is an independent authority of the Washington, D.C., government that provides drinking water and wastewater collection in the city.
+The District of Columbia Water and Sewer Authority, also known as WASA or DC Water, is an independent authority of the Washington, D.C., government that provides drinking water and wastewater collection in the city.
 WASA purchases water from the historic Washington Aqueduct, which is operated by the Army Corps of Engineers.
 The water, sourced from the Potomac River, is treated and stored in the city's Dalecarlia, Georgetown, and McMillan reservoirs.
 The aqueduct provides drinking water for a total of 1.1 million people in the district and Virginia, including Arlington, Falls Church, and a portion of Fairfax County.
-The authority also provides sewage treatment services for an additional 1.6 million people in four surrounding Maryland and Virginia counties.